Recovery

 2. Set Boundaries

-"I won't lend money."
-"I'll leave the room if verbally abused."
-"I won't lie to cover for them."
+"I will not lend money."
+"I will leave the room if verbally abused."
+"I will not lie to cover for them."
 Set specific boundaries and maintain them consistently.
 Boundaries are not to punish the addict but to protect yourself.
 Setting boundaries also gives the addict the opportunity to learn that their actions have consequences.
+It will feel guilty at first, but that is a natural emotion during the process of change.

 3. Join a Support Group

 Family support groups like Al-Anon and Nar-Anon provide a space to connect with people who share similar experiences.
-The relief of knowing "I'm not alone" is immense.
+The relief of knowing "I am not alone" is immense.
 Regular meetings are held across Japan, and online participation is also available.
+Regional mental health and welfare centers also accept family consultations.

 4. Prioritize Your Own Care

-It's the same as the airplane safety instruction: "Put on your own oxygen mask before helping others."
+It is the same as the airplane safety instruction: "Put on your own oxygen mask before helping others."
 If you collapse, you can't help anyone.
 Make time for hobbies, see friends, get counseling.
 Self-care is not "selfish" - it is "essential."
-(Books on family self-care are also helpful)
+Books on family self-care are also helpful

 How to Engage with the Addict